chirpley/docs/docs/source/asbrand.rst

   In the last screen you will be asked to deposit your campaign-budget.

-After creating a campaign and successfully deposit your budget it's is time to create the deals for the influencers.
+After creating a campaign and successfully deposit your budget it is time to create the deals for the influencers.

 .. thumbnail:: _static/images/campaign-step12.png
   :width: 500